qinnzou/Gait-Recognition-Using-Smartphones/README.md

 The ‘CNNfix+LSTM’ network using vertically aligned data pairs as the input.
 The weight parameters of CNN are fixed in the training.

 ## Codes Download:
-You can download this dataset from the following link：
+You can download these codes from the following link：

 https://github.com/qinnzou/Deep-Learning-Based-Gait-Recognition-Using-Smartphones-in-the-Wild/tree/master/code